Skip to Content

 On this page:

-Since 2006, high concentrations of bacteria, which are found in both human and animal waste, have been observed in the upper half of the bay (AU 2456_02).
+Since 2006, high concentrations of bacteria, which are found in both human and animal waste, have been observed in the upper half of Carancahua Bay (Segment 2456).
 The presence of these bacteria may indicate a health risk to people who swim or wade in the bay—activities referred to as “contact recreation” in the Texas Surface Water Quality Standards.
+The goal of this project is to improve water quality in order to protect recreational uses.

 Back to the top of the page Back to top